Coining The Phrase “GIG”

 Ms. Kermode said in 2016, that 90% of people asked were choosing self-employment for flexibility and lifestyle.

 The creative class of writers/ designers/ and artists are typically attracted to the digital economy because the talent pool is now global and they can easily enjoy the entrepreneurial paradigm.

-When you balance money with lifestyle are gig workers better off than tradition careers?
+When you balance money with lifestyle are gig workers better off than traditional careers?

 Freelancing As A Lifestyle